Detecting the skewness of data from the five-number summary and its application in meta-analysis: Detecting the skewness from the five-number summary

 Further by (\ref{t2_convergency}), the critical region of size $\alpha$ can be approximately as $\{t_{2,{\rm obs}}: |t_{2,{\rm obs}}|> z_{\alpha/2}/(0.74\sqrt{n})\},$ where $t_{2, {\rm obs}}$ is the observed value of $T_2$ and $z_{\alpha/2}$ is the upper $\alpha/2$ quantile of the standard normal distribution.

 Nevertheless, given that the asymptotic critical values can be quite large especially for small sample sizes, the above asymptotic test may not provide an adequate power for detecting the skewness.
-To further improve the detection accuracy, we have also derived the exact null distribution of $T_2$ in Theorem \ref{sampling_distribution_s2} in the Appendix B for any fixed $n$.
+To further improve the detection accuracy, we have also derived the exact null distribution of $T_2$ in Theorem \ref{sampling_distribution_s2} of Appendix A for any fixed $n$.
 Noting also that the null distribution of $T_2$ is symmetric about zero, we can specify the exact critical region of size $\alpha$ as follows:

-where $c_{2,\alpha/2}$ is the upper $\alpha/2$ quantile of the null distribution of $T_2$.
-When the null hypothesis is rejected so that the underlying distribution of the data is significantly skewed, we recommend to exclude the study from meta-analysis.
-Otherwise, we follow the flow chart in Figure \ref{fig:meta_procedure} and estimate the sample mean and SD using the transformation methods for normal data.
+where $c_{2,\alpha/2}(n)$ is the upper $\alpha/2$ quantile of the null distribution of $T_2$ for the sample size $n$.
+If the observed value of $T_2$ falls in the critical region, it is concluded that the data are significantly skewed away from normality.

-Finally, as that for scenario $\mathcal{S}_1$, we note that the computation formula for the critical values by Theorem \ref{sampling_distribution_s2} in the Appendix B is rather complicated and not readily accessible.
-Thus to help practitioners, we have also computed the numerical values of $c_{2,\alpha/2}$ for $\alpha=0.05$ with $n$ up to 401 in Table \ref{c2_table} in the Appendix C. For ease of implementation, an approximate formula for the critical values is also provided as $c_{2,0.025}\approx 2.66/\sqrt{n}-5.92/n^{2}$.
-From the middle panel of Figure \ref{fig:c_combine}, the approximate formula fits the critical values of $c_{2,0.025}$ well and, consequently, it also provides a convenient way for practitioners to detect the skewness of data by hand.
+Finally, as that for scenario $\mathcal{S}_1$, we note that obtaining the critical values by Theorem \ref{sampling_distribution_s2} in Appendix A is rather complicated and not readily accessible.
+Thus to help practitioners, we have computed the numerical values of $c_{2,\alpha/2}(n)$ for $\alpha=0.05$ with $n$ up to 401 in Table \ref{c2_table} of Appendix B. For ease of implementation, an approximate formula for the critical values is also provided as $c_{2,0.025}\approx 2.65/\sqrt{n}-6/n^{2}$, with its approximation accuracy reported in Figure \ref{fig:c_combine} of Appendix B. Consequently, it also provides a convenient way for practitioners to detect the skewness of data by hand.

-\subsection{Detecting the Skewness under Scenario $\mathcal{S}_{3}$}
+\subsection{Detecting the skewness under scenario $\mathcal{S}_{3}=\{a,q_1,m,q_3,b;n\}$}